meetalva/alva/docs/start.md

   order: 0
 ---

-# Documentation
+# Docs
-We’re happy that you made the way to our docs.
-Here you can find [Guides](#guides) and [References](#references).
-All doc items state the recommended [skill level](#levels):woman_student:.
+Welcome to Alva!
+Learn Alva step-by-step with our [Guides](#guides) and check out [References](#references) for technical documentation and requirements for pattern libraries.

 ## Guides

-Instructions for common use cases that can be followed step by step.
-This is where you'll want to begin when exploring Alva and its features.
-Most guides are written **for beginners**.
+Learn step-by-step how to create living prototypes with an interactive design system.
+We have guides for novice as well as advanced users.

 ```widget
 const React = require("react");